-G. SANITATION.
-57
+G. SANITATION.57

 - 1. This is a section authorizing and providing for sewage treatment and soil dispersal in unsewered areas of the Township.
 It establishes: - a.
-Minimum standards for and regulation of individual sewage treatment systems (ISTS) and mid-sized Subsurface Sewage Treatment Systems (MSTS) (collectively referred to as SSTS) in unsewered areas of Alexandria Township incorporating by reference minimum standards established by Minnesota Statutes and administrative rules of the Minnesota Pollution Control Agency, - b.
-Requirements for issuing permits for installation, alteration, repair or expansion of SSTS. - c.
-Requirements for all SSTS permitted under the revised Minnesota Rules, Chapters 7080 and 7081 to be operated under an approved management plan, - d.
-Standards for upgrade, repair, replacement, or abandonment of SSTS, - e.
-Penalties for failure to comply with these provisions, - f.
-Provisions for enforcement of these requirements, and - g.
+Minimum standards for and regulation of individual sewage treatment systems (Individual Sewage Treatment Systems (ISTS) and Mid-sized Subsurface Sewage Treatment Systems (MSTS) (collectively referred to as SSTS) in unsewered incorporated and unincorporated areas of Alexandria Township incorporating by reference minimum standards established by Minnesota Statutes and administrative rules of the Minnesota Pollution Control Agency; - b.
+Requirements for issuing permits for installation, alteration, repair or expansion of SSTS; - c.
+Requirements for all SSTS permitted under the revised Minnesota Rules, Chapters 7080 and 7081 to be operated under an approved management plan; - d.
+Standards for upgrade, repair, replacement, or abandonment of SSTS; - e.
+Penalties for failure to comply with these provisions; - f.
+Provisions for enforcement of these requirements; and - g.
 Standards which promote the health, safety and welfare of the public as reflected in Minnesota Statutes sections 115.55, 145A.05, 375.51, 394.21-394.37, and 471.82, the Township Comprehensive Plan and the Township Zoning and Shoreland Ordinance.